test-jitcomp/Artemis/README.md

 ## Bug-showcases

 Artemis is fruitful in finding diverse bugs ranging from segmentation faults (SIGSEGV), fatal arithmetic error (SIGFPE), emergency abort (SIGABRT), assertion failures, mis-compilations, to performance issues.
-These bugs affect quite a lot VM components.
+These bugs affect quite a few VM components.
 We list some of them here.
 More to come.

+It should be noted that, to avoid flooding their issue trackers, we discussed with the corresponding VM developers and reported some difficult-to-reproduce, flaky tests into a single issue.
+This kept the number of bug reports under a small limit.

 ### HotSpot